-Below, I've listed all the different factors that you can influence in order to improve fuel economy in a truck.
-Some changes offer a far greater impact than others, so I've ranked these changes in order of importance, putting the biggest difference-makers first.
+Below, we've listed all the different factors that you can influence in order to improve fuel economy in a truck.
+Some changes offer a far greater impact than others, so we've ranked these changes in order of importance, putting the biggest difference-makers first.

 More than any other driving habit, excessive speeding burns the most fuel.